hashicorp/consul/website/source/docs/faq.html.md

 ## Q: Can Consul natively handle protecting against other processes accessing Consul's memory state?

-In short, Consul does not have anything built in to protect against memory viewing doesn't interact with the host system to change or manipulate application security.
+In short, Consul does not have anything built in to protect against memory viewing and doesn't interact with the host system to change or manipulate application security.

 As Consul is a singular binary, we recommend taking any precautions or